Apple Thyme Old Fashioned

 What Is an Old Fashioned?

-This cocktail relies upon a simple syrup to get all that wonderful thyme flavor into a drinkable form.
-If you've never made a simple syrup before, don't let the fancy name intimidate you!
-It's actually really easy to do at home, and a simple syrup keeps great in the fridge for weeks, meaning you can keep using it again and again all fall long.
+This fall Old Fashioned cocktail relies upon a simple syrup to get all that fragrant thyme flavor into a drinkable form.
+If you've never made a simple syrup before, don't worry!
+It's easy to do at home and a simple syrup keeps well in the refrigerator for a few weeks.

-Of all the simple syrups I make, thyme is the one I use most.
-It pairs so beautifully with both whiskey and gin, and is great with a large variety of fruits.
-While softer herbs (e.g. mint, basil) easily release their flavors with muddling, thyme really doesn't; a simple syrup is definitely the best way to get that beautiful taste and fragrance into a cocktail.
+A simple syrup is just a 50/50 mixture of sugar and water, often infused with a flavor or a combination of flavors.
+It's a great way to capture ingredients that are difficult to get into a liquid form otherwise.
+While softer herbs (e.g. mint or basil) easily release their flavors with muddling, thyme doesn't; a simple syrup is the best way to get that beautiful taste and fragrance into a cocktail.

 • Fresh thyme.
 You'll use this for making the simple syrup and for garnishing the drink.
-Please don't try to use dried thyme, it definitely won't work well.
+This recipe will not work with dried thyme.

 • Bitters.
-This drink will work fine with Angostura if that's what you have.
-It also works with other fall-inspired bitters, like pecan.
+This cozy thyme cocktail will work fine with Angostura bitters if that's what you have.
+It's also nice with autumnal bitters, like pecan or walnut.

 Closing Thoughts

-Our favorite way to enjoy this drink is in front of the fire for happy hour after a fall hike.
-But we've also brought it on picnics, served it at harvest parties, and one year I made it for Thanksgiving.
-It's a versatile, elegant sipper that will work great for all your fall occasions whether casual or festive.
-Cheers and happy fall!
+Our favorite way to enjoy this seasonal bourbon cocktail at home is in front of the fire in the late afternoon after a hike.
+But we've also brought it on September picnics, served it at harvest parties, and one year I made it for Thanksgiving.
+It's a versatile, elegant sip that will work great for all your fall occasions whether casual or festive.
+Cheers!

 Share It!